The College Essay program involves many skilled mentors, including:

 Melinda Clemmons Blackorby, the parent of two Oakland Tech graduates, is a freelance writer and editor for nonprofits serving children, youth, and families.
 Her stories and poems have appeared in The Cimarron Review, Kindred, Cavalier, West Trestle Review, Eclipse, The Monthly, The Chronicle of Social Change, and elsewhere.
 She loves working with students in the Oakland Tech college essay program.

-Lisa Fernandez is a parent of a Tech sophomore and a graduate now at UC Santa Cruz.
+Lisa Fernandez is a parent of a Tech junior and a graduate now at UC Santa Cruz.
 She has been a journalist for 30 years.
 She has worked at the San Francisco Chronicle. the LA Times, the Mercury News and currently writes, reports and produces for KTVU, Channel 2.

 Peggy Griffin has a BA in history from UC Berkeley and an MBA in finance from SF State University.
 She had a long career in the commercial insurance industry.
 She was a coach with Writer Coach Connection for seven years in Berkeley, and currently volunteers with College Is Real at De Anza High School in Richmond, helping seniors (often the first in their families to attend college) with their application essays.
 She has guided her three kids through the college application process.
 Her oldest is a Tech graduate, and her youngest started college last year.
 She loves helping kids with their essays and is excited to be back in the Tech community.

 Cristian King is a first generation college graduate of San Francisco State University where he majored in English Literature.
 After graduation, he spent five years working in a variety of roles at educational equity-focused non-profits.
 Most recently, he was the program manager of a virtual college access program for low-income, first-generation high school seniors at ScholarMatch, a San Francisco-based college access and success organization.
-He currently works as a program manager at Workday in Pleasanton.

 Star Lightner is an attorney and the senior editor of Miller & Starr, California Real Estate 4th, a 45-chapter treatise on real estate law.
 In that capacity, she edits the treatise annually and works with a dozen chapter authors, as well as authoring six chapters herself.
 In addition, she writes Miller & Starr, Real Estate Newsalert, a bi-monthly publication on current real estate developments.
 She is also a regular contributor to the California Real Property Journal.
 In law school at UC Berkeley, she was editor in chief of Ecology Law Quarterly, one of the country’s foremost environmental law journals.
 An Oakland native who attended public schools at every step of her education, she now has a junior at Oakland Tech and a 7th grader at Claremont Middle School.
 She is very excited about working with students at Tech.